hyein1010/hyein1010/README.md

+## Hi, there
+I'm Roh hyein

 # Welcome to My Special Repository

-안녕하세요, Welcome to my ✨special✨ repository!
-저의 전공인 컴퓨터공학에 대하여...

 ## About This Repository
 This repository contains various projects that showcase my skills and experiments in Computer Science & Engineering